EdenwareApps/Megacubo/README.md

 # Megacubo
 Megacubo is an intuitive, multi-language and cross-platform IPTV player with support for history, bookmarks and much more.

-You can add as many IPTV lists you want (M3U format) and with Miniplayer mode, you can work or navigate on your PC while watching any transmission.
+You can add as many IPTV lists you want (M3U format) and with Miniplayer mode, you can work or navigate on your PC while watching any broadcast.

 Platforms: Windows, Linux, MacOS and Android.